industrial-edge/slmp-connector-getting-started/docs/Usage.md

 To print out the SLMP Connector metadata, follow these steps:

 - create a mqtt in node
-- set the server to "ie-databus" with port 1883 and corresponding user name / password ("edge"/"edge")
+- set the server to "ie-databus" with port 1883 and corresponding user name/password ("edge"/"edge")
 - set the topic to `ie/m/j/simatic/v1/slmp1/dp`
 - create a debug node and connecto to the mqtt in node
 - deploy the flow and watch the debug window